project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/12-min-with-eric-jackson-doing-over-150m-in-sales-of-organic-grain-and-soy.md

 ---
-title: 12 min with Eric Jackson, doing over 150M in sales of organic grain and soy
+title: 12 Min With Eric Jackson Doing Over 150m In Sales Of Organic Grain And Soy
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-05-23)